Hari (director): Career

-His first film, in 2002, was Thamizh, with Prashanth and Simran.
+Hari's first film, in 2002, was Thamizh, with Prashanth and Simran.
 Film critic Balaji commented that it was "one of the few movies in recent times where a lot of importance seems to have been attached to the script.
 In spite of the flimsy story and routine screenplay where a youth grows to be a "dada", the dialogs elevate the quality of the movie and make it very enjoyable".
-His second film Saamy, under the Kavithaalaya banner, starred Vikram.
+His second film, Saamy, under the Kavithaalaya banner, starred Vikram.
 It was named the year's biggest hit, grossing ₹160 million.
-Its success led to remakes; in Telugu (Lakshmi Narasimha), Kannada (Ayya) and Hindi languages (Policegiri).
-His next two films Kovil, with Silambarasan and Arul also starred Vikram.
+Its success led to remakes in Telugu (Lakshmi Narasimha), Kannada (Ayya) and Hindi (Policegiri).
+His next two were films Kovil, with Silambarasan and Arul with Vikram.
 In 2005, he made Ayya, starring Sarathkumar, which introduced Nayantara to Tamil cinema.
 His next film was Aaru, with Suriya in 2005.
 In 2007, he directed two films, Thaamirabharani with Vishal and Vel, with Suriya.
 In 2008, he directed Seval, with Bharath.
 Ayyappa Prasad from Nowrunning.com stated that Hari "panders to the taste of his rural audience all the way, but the movie is bound to disappoint city-dwellers, since neither the story nor its treatment appeal to anyone with high IQ."